-As a Gujarati, we have kadhee once a week.
-It is sweet, sour and spicy.
-Once home made yogurt a.k.a. dahi, is a day old and sour, we use it to make this delicious soup.
-It is made many different ways in the different regions of India.
+As Gujaratis, we have kadhee once a week.
+It is sweet, sour, and spicy.
+This delicious soup is made in many different ways in different regions of India.

-My mom always said “the key to a good yogurt soup is the gram flour.”
-For some reason, her yogurt soup tasted the best but it curdled and would blame it on the gram flour a.k.a. besan.
+My mom always said, “The key to a good soup is the gram flour.”
+For some reason, her soup tasted the best, but it curdled, and she would blame it on the gram flour, a.k.a. besan.

 I eat khichdee with kadhee.
 Sometimes, I drink it by itself too.